Wednesday, September 25, 2013

 Five cogent comments on TV GUIDE's recently published list of "the 60 greatest cartoons of all time":

-4. I'm a bit surprised at the lack of anime series on the list.
+(4) I'm a bit surprised at the lack of anime series on the list.
 Not that I was seriously expecting Astro Boy or Kimba the White Lion to make the cut, but no Speed Racer?
 No Pokemon?
 No Sailor Moon?
 The latter two omissions are particularly noteworthy -- and chilling.
-I have in my mind's eye visions of San Diego Cons of 15 years ago, at which Poke-players and cosplaying "Moonies" were such a massive presence.
+I have in my mind's eye visions of San Diego Cons of 15 to 20 years ago, at which Poke-players and cosplaying "Moonies" were such a massive presence.
+(Then again, people selling and collecting Pogs were also easily found at that time.)
 Bronies are currently all kinds of excited over My Little Pony: Friendship is Magic's appearance on the list.
 Let us hope that history does not repeat itself.